Shakibul-CyberSec/Bug-bounty-recon-pipeline/SECURITY.md

 Security researchers who help improve this project will be:
 - Acknowledged in the CHANGELOG
 - Credited in security advisories
-- Listed in the Hall of Fame (if desired)

 ### Scope

 **In Scope:**
-- Security vulnerabilities in recon_v5.sh
+- Security vulnerabilities in recon.sh
-- Security issues in install_v5.sh
+- Security issues in install.sh
 - Configuration weaknesses
 - Dangerous default settings
 - Input validation bypasses
+- Command injection vulnerabilities
+- Path traversal issues

 **Out of Scope:**
 - Issues in third-party tools